LegendaryMediaTV/LMTV-Bootstrap/README.md

 ### `formData(formObject)`

-Pass this function a form object (e.g., via an `onSubmit` event handler’s `event.target`) and it will return a JSON object containing key–value pairs.
-Key names are pulled from either the form element `name` or `id` attribute, otherwise the unnamed/unidentified element is omitted.
+Pass this function a form object (e.g., via an `onSubmit` event handler’s `event.target`) and it will return a JSON object containing the form’s element data as key–value pairs.
+Key names are pulled from either the form element `name` (preferred) or `id` attribute, otherwise unnamed/unidentified elements are omitted.
 Unchecked/unselected `checkbox` and `radio` elements are ignored as well.

-> _NOTE: JSON data returned from this function could be utilized in API calls via [Axios](https://github.com/axios/axios)_
+> _NOTE: JSON data returned from this function could be utilized in API calls via extensions like [Axios](https://github.com/axios/axios)_

 ```JavaScript
 import { formData } from "@legendarymediatv/bootstrap/functions";